Matthew effect: Education

 In education, the term "Matthew effect" has been adopted by psychologist Keith Stanovich and popularised by education theorist Anthony Kelly to describe a phenomenon observed in research on how new readers acquire the skills to read.
 Effectively, early success in acquiring reading skills usually leads to later successes in reading as the learner grows, while failing to learn to read before the third or fourth year of schooling may be indicative of lifelong problems in learning new skills.

 This is because children who fall behind in reading would read less, increasing the gap between them and their peers.
 Later, when students need to "read to learn" (where before they were learning to read), their reading difficulty creates difficulty in most other subjects.
 In this way they fall further and further behind in school, dropping out at a much higher rate than their peers.
 This effect has been used in legal cases, such as Brody v.
 Dare County Board of Education.
 Such cases argue that early education intervention is essential for disabled children, and that failing to do so negatively impacts those children.

 A 2014 review of Matthew effect in education found mixed empirical evidence, where Matthew effect tends to describe the development of primary school skills, while a compensatory pattern was found for skills with ceiling effects.
-A 2016 study on reading comprehension assessments for 99 thousand students found a pattern of stable differences, with some narrowing of the gap for students with learning disabilities.
+A 2016 study on reading comprehension assessments for over 99,000 students found a pattern of stable differences, with some narrowing of the gap for students with learning disabilities.